Budapest University of Technology and Economics, Faculty of Electrical Engineering and Informatics

 7. Objectives, learning outcomes and obtained knowledge

 This subject is a direct follow-up of Signals and Systems 1.
-It aims at laying the foundations of analysis of continuous-time systems in the frequency domain and in the complex frequency domain.
-It presents the different means of systems characterization, and their relationships.
-Subsequently, discrete-time signals and systems are analyzed in time domain, frequency domain and z-domain.
-Connections between continuous-time and discrete-time signals and systems are also established.
+It aims to lay the foundations for analyzing continuous-time systems in the frequency and complex frequency domains.
+It presents the different means of system characterization and their relationships.
+Subsequently, discrete-time signals and systems are analyzed in time, frequency, and z-domains.
+We establish connections between continuous-time and discrete-time signals and systems.
+We also introduce the basics of distributed-element network modeling.

 9. Method of instruction 3 hours/week lecture and 3 hours/week problem solving exercise